sneha930/react-practice-playground/README.md

 The app prevents adding empty or duplicate color names.
 Uses the useState hook to manage input and the color list.
 Style the buttons and color boxes with some basic styling (you can use Tailwind CSS if you want).

+# Day 2:
+Create a simple React component that shows a greeting in English, Hindi, or Marathi, depending on the selected language.